-If you don’t ride in the winter, you may have spent several months on the sofa eating comfort food and watching television.
+Even if you do ride in the winter, you may have spent several months on the sofa eating comfort food and watching television.
 Before you know it, spring will have arrived and a new season of mountain biking will begin.
-Even though your body may not be in shape, these 4 spring tune up tips for your mountain bike will ensure that your bike is in top form and hopefully your body will soon catch up!
+Even though your body may not be in shape, these 4 Spring tune up tips for your mountain bike will ensure that your bike is in top form and hopefully your body will soon catch up!

-Before you take your bike out, it’s vital to check for87 wear and tear on your components and adjust them where necessary.
+Before you take your bike out, it’s vital to check for wear and tear on your components and adjust them where necessary.
 The guide below will help: